November 1918 insurgency in Alsace–Lorraine: Overview

 The Alsace-Lorraine Republic of Councils (or Alsace-Lorraine Soviet Republic; République des conseils d'Alsace-Lorraine; Räterepublik Elsaß-Lothringen; D' Rotrepüblik Elsass-Lothrìnge; Moselle Franconian/D'Réitrepublik Elsass-Loutrengen) was a short-lived Soviet republic created during the German Revolution at the end of World War I in the province of Alsace-Lorraine, which had been part of Germany since 1871.
-But it was never a genuine council republic like the Bavarian Soviet Republic, because there was no organised resistance against the French occupation to defend the revolutionary council movement in Alsace-Lorraine, which, anyhow, exposed the internal weaknesses of the movement itself.
+But it was never a genuine council republic like the Bavarian Soviet Republic, because there was no organised resistance against the French occupation to defend the revolutionary council movement in Alsace-Lorraine, which, anyhow, exposed the movement's internal weaknesses.

-Disquiet had spread amongst Alsatian soldiers, the Spartacist propaganda was popular on the Western Front particularly in early 1918, and some soldiers were USPD members themselves and this was one of the originals of the subsequent revolutionary movements.
-There was an insurrection by Alsatian troops at the Beverloo Camp on 12 May 1918.
+Disquiet had spread amongst Alsatian soldiers, the Spartacist propaganda was popular on the Western Front, particularly in early 1918, and some soldiers were USPD members themselves, and this was one of the originals of the subsequent revolutionary movements.
+There was an insurrection by Alsatian troops at the Beverloo Camp on May 12, 1918.

 In October 1918, the Imperial German Navy, whose surface ships had largely remained in port after the Battle of Jutland (1916), was ordered to leave port to fight the British Royal Navy.
-However, the naval troops refused to obey: this led to a sailors' mutiny at Kiel.
+However, the naval troops refused to obey, leading to a sailors' mutiny at Kiel.
 The mutineers took over the main military port and were quickly joined by workers and the trade unions.
 The revolution spread quickly across Germany, overthrowing the monarchy within a few days.
 At that time, about 15,000 Alsatians and Lorrainers had been incorporated into the Imperial Navy.
-Several of them joined the insurrection, and decided to rouse their homeland to revolt.
+Several of them joined the insurrection and decided to rouse their homeland to revolt.